"Different cars open differently: Netizens defend woman's painful boot struggle

-SA Pained Over Woman Awkwardly Struggling to Open Car’s Boot: “Stop Dating Unkind People”
+SA Pained Over Local Woman Awkwardly Struggling to Open Car’s Boot: “Stop Dating Unkind People”

 - A video has gone viral of a woman's awkward attempts to open the boot of a BMW and struggling painfully